-Jasper also integrates with the machine learning driven Surfer AI service, which provides guidance to the Jasper user on how to maximize Search Engine performance.
+Jasper also integrates with the machine learning driven Surfer AI (non-affiliate link) service, which provides guidance to the Jasper user on how to maximize Search Engine performance.
 In this blog post, I will demonstrate how to quickly use Jasper and Surfer together to write an effective, Search Engine Optimized (SEO) blog post.

 Jasper uses a Software as a Service (SaaS) approach to get its AI into the hands of end users.
 You just need to sign into the WebSite and put in your credit card information.